Case – I Persons carrying on specified profession

-Persons carrying on specified profession and his gross receipts exceeds Rs.
+Persons carrying on a specified profession and his gross receipts exceed Rs.
 1,50,000 in all the three immediately preceding years or in case of a new profession likely to exceed Rs.1,50,000 in the year of set up are required to maintain specified books of account.

 Case – II Other assessee

 In the following cases, assessee is required to keep and maintain such books of account and other documents as may enable the Assessing Officer to compute his total income in accordance with this Act.

 - His income from business or profession exceeds rs.
 1,20,000 or his turnover (gross receipts in case of profession) exceeds Rs.
 10,00,000 in any one of the three immediately preceding years.
 (Limit will be Rs.
 2,50,000 for income and Rs.
 25,00,000 for turnover in case of Individual and HUF from Financial year 2017-2018)

 - In case of newly setup business or profession, his income is likely to exceed rs.
 1,20,000 or his turnover (gross receipts in case of profession) is likely to exceed rs.
 10,00,000 (Limit will be Rs.
 2,50,000 for income and Rs.
 25,00,000 for turnover in case of Individual and HUF from Financial year 2017-2018)

 - Where the profits and gains from the business are deemed profits under section 44AE, 44BB or 44BBB and the assessee has claimed his income to be lower than the profits or gains so deemed

 - Up to Financial year 2015-16 – Where the profits and gains from the business are deemed profits under section 44AD and he has claimed his income to be lower than the profits and gains so deemed and his income exceeds the maximum amount not chargeable to tax during such year.